bjeabby1507/Cryptofinance/Readme.md

 ## Double spendings

-This attack consists of mining secretly until the attack reaches a blockchain with a length greater than the network chain , the transaction tx that was previously on the blockxahin disappear as the previous official block are discareded.
+This attack consists of mining secretly until the attack reaches a blockchain with a length greater than the network chain , the transaction tx that was previously on the blockcahin disappear as the previous official block are discareded.
 The attacker has succed to reversed the trasbcation to ensure to increase its return.

 <p align="center"> <img src="Captures/doubleSpending.png"> </p>
 Answers: